brianshumate/vaultron/README.md

 Terraform assembles individual pieces to form Vaultron from the official [Vault Docker image](https://hub.docker.com/_/vault/) and [Consul Docker image](https://hub.docker.com/_/consul/).

-> **NOTE**: Vaultron does not yet support Terraform v0.12.0 as the Docker Provider has not yet been updated to function with v0.12.0.
+> **NOTE**: **Vaultron does not yet support Terraform v0.12.0** as the Terraform Docker Provider has not yet been updated to function with v0.12.0.
 Once support is there, Vaultron will be updated to use it.

 ### Quickest Start for macOS